apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Summer Game Fest 2024 Date and Livestream Details Officially Announced**
+**Louisiana man captures video of SpaceX crew returning to earth**

-You can read more about it [here](https://www.ign.com/articles/summer-game-fest-2024-date-and-livestream-details-officially-announced).
+You can read more about it [here](https://www.wdsu.com/article/space-x-crew-returns-earth-video/60172746).

 ## Requirements
 - Python 3.8